00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 #### 4.5.1 Qualification

-LP needs to pass KYC to participate in the pool.
-The process can be managed off-chain in v1.
+LP needs to pass KYC/KYB/AML to participate in the pool.
+The process will be managed off-chain in v1 through partner services like Credora or Parallel Markets.
 As a result, the pool owner will add LP to the pool.
 Only after that, the LP can deposit and withdraw.

 #### 4.5.2 Deposits

 LP can contribute capitals to the pool as long as it has not reached the liquidity cap set by the pool owner.
 There is no max or min requirement for each deposit.
 After each deposit, the withdrawalLockupPeriod is reset, i.e., the LP has to wait for the period defined by withdrawalLockupPeriod before withdrawal.

-#### 4.5.3 Withdraw
+#### 4.5.3 Withdrawal

 Once the withdrawalLockupPeriod is passed, the LP can choose to withdraw from the pool.
 The LP can choose to withdraw a portion or the entire withdrawable amount.

-**Questions: **

-1. TruFi uses cooldown.
-The lender can propose a withdrawal.
-Then the counter of cooldown starts.
-Only after the cooldown period is over, can the lender withdraw.
-TruFi also implemented an exit fee concept.
-The exit fee varies depending on the liquidity in the pool.
-When there is lots of liquidity, the exit fee is low.
-When liquidity is tight, the exit fee is hiked.
-Which one is better? withdrawalLockupPeriod better or cooldown + exit fee?
-I think withdrawalLockupPeriod might be better than cooldown since it provides better certainty to the protocol on the lender’s commitment.
-I also think exit fees are a great concept from a pool stability perspective, but not very friendly to the lenders.
-I recommend we launch with withdrawalLockupPeriod only.
-We can add a variation of exit fee in v2.
+In v2, we are planning to introduce an opportunity cost pricing as a form of exit fee to make pools more sustainable and fair to all lenders.

-#### 4.5.4 Income and Losses
+#### 4.5.4 Pool Liquidity Ownership

-Please see section xxx for more detail.
+Huma Distribution Token (HDT) is a utility token used to track LP’s contribution to the pool.
+The current value of HDT reflects the performance of the pool so far.
+Each pool creates a new instance of HDT.
+They are minted when LPs contribute capital to the pool, and burned during withdrawal.

 ### 4.6 Borrowing

+**Borrowers access capital from specific pools that match their needs. **

+Institutional or retail borrowers are able to borrow from lending pools, as long as they have active income portfolios and/or receivables supported by the lending pool.

+Each borrower goes through an automated evaluation process by the designated Evaluation Agent of the pool.
+The evaluation agent determines whether the borrower can borrow and at which terms.

+Optionally, EAs can also confirm KYC/KYB/AML requirements for borrowers if required by PoolOwners.

 #### 4.6.1 Credit Line